KNOW THE DOCTRINE OF CHRIST

 According to the Lord Jesus Christ one of the major evidences that you are one of His true disciples is your abiding in His word, teaching or doctrine.

 Jesus clearly said to the Jews who believed in Him, “If you abide in my teaching, you are my true disciples.”
 (John 8:31 MNT).

 When you abide in, comply with, or conform wholly to Jesus’ teaching, the world will see clearly that you are different from them.

-When the Gentiles converts in Antioch began to conform wholly to the doctrine and example of Christ that were taught and demonstrated to them for a whole year by Barnabas and Saul, the rest of the Gentiles in Antioch could see clearly the differences or changes in their lives (Acts 11:26).
+When the Gentiles converts in Antioch began to conform wholly to the life and teaching of Christ that were taught and demonstrated to them for a whole year by Barnabas and Saul, the rest of the Gentiles in Antioch could see clearly the differences or changes in their lives (Acts 11:26).

 It is absolutely impossible to abide or continue in what you don’t really know or understand properly.
 Therefore, it is very crucial for every believer to have a clear understanding of the doctrine or teaching of Christ.

 Moreover, a proper understanding of the doctrine of Christ is a sure guard against false doctrines or teachings that are now prevalent in this end time (1 Tim.
 4:1-3).